atsa-es/fish550-2023/Lab-1/Readme.md

 The following steps only need to be done once for the course

+## RStudio instructions

+1. **Open RStudio**
+2. Click File > New Project and then Version Control > Git.
+3. Paste https://github.com/atsa-es/fish550-2023 into the url box and make sure the repo is being put someplace you can easily find.
+4. Click Create Project
+5. When you are ready to push changes to GitHub, click the Git tab, check the files to be committed, add a msg, click the push up arrow.
+6. When you want to pull changes from GitHub, go to the Git tab and click the down arrow.

+## GitHub Desktop instructions

 1. **Open GitHub Desktop** (download if necessary)
 2. Click File > Clone Repository... and then click the URL tab.
 Notice where the repo is being saved and change if needed/wanted.
 3. Paste https://github.com/atsa-es/fish550-2023 into the url box and click Clone